 Table of contents

-Estonia’s vision for development co-operation is to contribute to eradicating poverty and attain the Sustainable Development Goals (SDGs) by sharing its knowledge and experience.
-Estonia focuses its co‑operation on partner countries in its neighbourhood, including by scaling up assistance to Ukraine, and has priority partners in sub-Saharan Africa.
+Estonia’s development co-operation seeks to contribute to global security and attaining the Sustainable Development Goals (SDGs).
+Estonia focuses its development co‑operation on partner countries in its neighbourhood, with a strong emphasis on Ukraine, and a small number of selected priority partners in sub-Saharan Africa.
 Its development co-operation is widely recognised for drawing on Estonia’s expertise in digital technology and education.
-Estonia’s total official development assistance (ODA) decreased in 2024 to USD 83.4 million (preliminary data), representing 0.20% of gross national income (GNI).
+Estonia’s total official development assistance (ODA) (USD 89.5 million, preliminary data) decreased in 2025, representing 0.19% of gross national income (GNI).

 Policy

-Estonia is one of the founders of the European Union’s Digital4Development Hub and is actively involved in the European Union’s support for the digitalisation of Ukraine.
-Estonia has initiated reconstruction efforts in Ukraine and completed several projects.
-Since 2022, Estonia has significantly increased its development and humanitarian aid to Ukraine to mitigate the consequences of Russia’s aggression and support reform.
+Estonia is one of the founders of the European Union’s (EU) Digital4Development Hub and is actively involved in EU support for the digitalisation of Ukraine.
+Since 2022, Estonia has significantly increased its development and humanitarian aid to Ukraine to mitigate the consequences of the Russian Federation’s aggression and support reform.

 ODA allocation overview

-Copy link to ODA allocation overviewEstonia provided USD 83.4 million (preliminary data) of ODA in 2024 (USD 80.7 million in constant terms), representing 0.2% of GNI.1 This was a decrease of 26.3% in real terms in volume and a decrease in the share of GNI from 2023, due to a drop in in-donor refugee costs.
+Copy link to ODA allocation overviewEstonia provided USD 89.5 million (preliminary data) of ODA in 2025 (USD 82 million in constant terms), representing 0.19% of GNI.1 This was a decrease of 2% in real terms in volume and a decrease in the share of GNI from 2024.
 Estonia is making progress towards its European-level commitment to reach a 0.33% ODA/GNI ratio by 2030.
-Estonia provided all of its ODA as grants in 2023.2
+Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as Estonia provides only grants.

-Estonia has committed to several international targets and DAC standards and recommendations.
+Estonia is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Estonia: Performance against commitments and DAC Recommendations